geooot/zig-sokol-crossplatform-starter/README.md

 ## Required Dependencies

 So here's the thing.
 Currently the latest nightly version of zig will not work with this project.
-You need to have a version of zig [with this PR's changes merged in](https://github.com/ziglang/zig/pull/18170).
+You need to have a recent `0.12.x` nightly version of Zig [with this PR's changes merged in](https://github.com/ziglang/zig/pull/18170).
 At some point this worked with an older nightly but I forgot the version, my bad!
 Hopefully soon a new nightly will work with this.

+If you just care about building for iOS, the latest `0.12.x` nightly should work (last tested with version `0.12.0-dev.1773+8a8fd47d2`).

 For iOS
 - xcode